 Why is physical and metabolic monitoring important?

-Whilst routine monitoring may appear of secondary importance, our data illustrates that regular blood testing can minimise adverse clinical outcomes in both physical5-7 and mental8 health conditions.
-The importance of physical health checks is emphasised in the NHS Mental Health Implementation Plan.9,10
+Our data illustrates that regular blood testing according to guidance can minimise adverse clinical outcomes in both physical6-8 and mental9 health conditions.
+The importance of physical health checks is emphasised in the NHS Mental Health Implementation Plan.10,11

-Antipsychotics: Metabolic side-effects appear particularly common with some SGAs and extrapyramidal/movement side-effects (parkinsonism and akathisia are more common with FGAs..
-Some medications (e.g. clozapine, olanzapine, quetiapine) are strongly linked to weight gain, hyperglycaemia and raise triglycerides,11 with quetiapine therapy being a particular risk factor for metabolic syndrome.
-Other agents (e.g. amisulpiride, risperidone, paliperidone, haloperidol, sulpiride) cause hyperprolactinaemia.11-13 However, drug-induced hyperprolactinaemia should be differentiated from physiological causes (e.g. pregnancy, lactation) and from benign macroprolactinaemia.
-Glucose and lipid dysregulation are particularly important, as metabolic syndrome, hyperglycaemia, type 2 diabetes and dyslipidaemia are common co-morbidities in people with BD.14,15 Some antipsychotics are associated with prolonged QT interval which can increase the risk of ventricular arrythmias and sudden cardiac death.16
+Antipsychotics: Metabolic side-effects appear particularly common with some SGAs and extrapyramidal/movement side-effects (parkinsonism and akathisia) are more common with FGAs.
+Some medications (e.g. clozapine, olanzapine, quetiapine) are strongly linked to weight gain, hyperglycaemia and raised triglycerides,12 with quetiapine therapy being a particular risk factor for metabolic syndrome.
+Other agents (e.g. amisulpiride, risperidone, paliperidone, haloperidol, sulpiride) cause hyperprolactinaemia.12-14 However, drug-induced hyperprolactinaemia should be differentiated from physiological causes (e.g. pregnancy, lactation) and from benign macroprolactinaemia.
+Glucose and lipid dysregulation are particularly important, as metabolic syndrome, hyperglycaemia, type 2 diabetes and dyslipidaemia are common co-morbidities in people with BD.15,16 Some antipsychotics are associated with prolonged QT interval which can increase the risk of ventricular arrythmias and sudden cardiac death.17 Those at highest risk include haloperidol, quetiapine, amisulpride and chlorpromazine.18 However, there is significant inter-individual variation in the response of a patient to a drug and therefore an individualized approach to monitoring needs to be applied which takes into account baseline QTc duration and its changes after a drug was introduced.
+Furthermore, risk increases with higher doses and in those on a combination of agents.

-In terms of blood dyscrasias, neutropenia in patients on clozapine has received the most attention.12 While its incidence appears generally lower with other antipsychotics, some studies suggest rates may be similar,17 indicating regular monitoring is prudent across all agents.
-18-20
+In terms of blood dyscrasias, neutropenia in patients on clozapine has received the most attention.13 While its incidence appears generally lower with other antipsychotics, some studies suggest rates may be similar,19 suggesting, in our view, that regular monitoring is prudent across all agents.

-Anticonvulsants: Monitoring generally focuses on hepatic impairment (particularly with valproate), blood dyscrasias (more commonly thrombocytopenia in valproate-treated patients) and weight gain.21 Dose-dependent mild thrombocytopenia (platelets <150x109/L) is present in ~20% of patients on valproate, but is only symptomatic in a minority (generally if platelets <50x109/L).22 Mild anaemia occurs in <5% and persistent leucopenia in 2% of carbamazepine-treated patients.22 Asymptomatic transaminase elevation during both valproate and carbamazepine treatment is common (~40% of patients on valproate), but hepatological complications leading to treatment discontinuation are infrequent.
+Anticonvulsants: Monitoring generally focuses on hepatic impairment (particularly with valproate), blood dyscrasias (more commonly thrombocytopenia in valproate-treated patients) and weight gain.20 Dose-dependent mild thrombocytopenia (platelets <150x109/L) is present in ~20% of patients on valproate, but is only symptomatic in a minority (generally if platelets <50x109/L).21 Mild anaemia occurs in <5% and persistent leucopenia in 2% of carbamazepine-treated patients.21 Asymptomatic transaminase elevation during both valproate and carbamazepine treatment is common (~40% of patients on valproate), but hepatological complications leading to treatment discontinuation are infrequent.
 While not subject to routine monitoring, the main serious acute medical risk for valproate is pancreatitis, which can be fatal, rather than hepatic impairment, which is almost always reversible.
-Weight gain affects ~50% of people on valproate, and can be significant (>10% weight gain);23 a factor of which our patient contributor was not made aware.
+Stevens Johnson syndrome can occur in patients taking lamotrigine.
+Weight gain affects ~50% of people on valproate, and can be significant (>10% weight gain);22 a factor of which our patient contributor was not made aware. ..

+Teratogenicity is a particularly important risk for those on anticonvulsants, particularly valproate.23 Pre-conception counselling and advice regarding effective contraception is essential for all women of childbearing age (vide infra).24

-Lithium: Lithium toxicity can warrant immediate treatment – and is relatively common; values of ≥1.5 mmol/L and ≥2.0mmol/L occurring in ~1.0% and ~0.3% of cases, respectively.24 Long-term lithium use can cause hypothyroidism (~4% with clinical hypothyroidism though abnormal laboratory values may occur in up to 25%), chronic renal impairment (1-5% after 10-20 years of treatment, interacting with effects of normal aging on GFR) and parathyroid abnormalities (4.3-6.3%).25, Importantly, deterioration in renal function affects lithium clearance leading to increased risk of toxicity.26
+Lithium: Lithium toxicity can warrant immediate treatment – and is relatively common; values of ≥1.5 mmol/L and ≥2.0mmol/L occurring in ~1.0% and ~0.3% of cases, respectively.25 Long-term lithium use can cause hypothyroidism (~4% with clinical hypothyroidism though abnormal laboratory values may occur in up to 25%), chronic renal impairment (1-5% after 10-20 years of treatment, interacting with effects of normal aging on GFR) and parathyroid abnormalities (4.3-6.3%).26 Importantly, deterioration in renal function affects lithium clearance leading to increased risk of toxicity.27